Congressional Internship FAQs

 12. Is it possible to defer my placement as a Congressional Intern?

-No, but many of our interns have evidenced leadership and communication skills through internships, volunteer experiences, or part-time employment prior to applying to our program.
+No, but many of our interns demonstrate leadership and communication skills through internships, volunteer experiences, or part-time employment prior to applying to our program.

-A typical work-day depends on the office where interns are placed, but activities may include: attend briefings and paper reports, research policy and legislation, draft correspondence, lead tours of the Capitol for visiting constituents and answer constituent mail.
+A typical work-day depends on the office where interns are placed, but activities may include: attending briefings and drafting briefing reports, researching policy and legislation, drafting correspondence, leading tours of the Capitol for visiting constituents, answering telephone calls, and answering constituent mail.

 You may address your cover letter to the “APAICS Internship Selection Committee.”

-Unfortunately, our internship program is for college students who have already completed at least one (1) semester of college.
-The youngest eligible applicants are currently Freshmen in college and rising Sophomores at the time of the internship.
+Unfortunately, our internship program is for currently enrolled college students who have completed at least one (1) semester of college at the time of application.
+The youngest eligible applicants are currently Freshmen in college and are rising Sophomores at the time of the internship.

 Anyone interested and invested in the AA & NH/PI community, looking to help uplift the AA & NH/PI community, and committed to working in public service are welcome to apply for the program.